smogon/pokemon-showdown/sim/README.md

 Simulator
 =========

-Pokémon Showdown's new simulator API is designed to be relatively more straightforward to use than the old one.

-It is implemented as a `ReadWriteStream`.
-You write to it player choices, and you read protocol messages from it.
+Pokémon Showdown's simulator API is implemented as a `ReadWriteStream`.
+You write player choices to it, and you read protocol messages from it.

 ```js
 const Sim = require('Pokemon-Showdown/sim');